manaranjanp/UCI-HAR-Dataset/Readme.md

         Calculating mean values of selected measurements...
         Processing complete and following two files are created
          - UCI-HAR-Dataset-Tidy.txt - Final tidy data set

+   It also returns a data.frame which contains the tidy data set.

 6. Once executed successfully, it returns the data.frame which contains the final tidy dataset.
 The script also stores the final dataset in the following file in your current working directory.